ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 ```
 persistent-sessions start <name>
 ```
-If you want to assign a different project to the persistent session, use the option `-p`:
+which will use your default project.
+To assign a different project to the persistent session, use option `-p`:
 ```
 persistent-sessions start -p <project> <name>
 ```